Academic Catalog & Student Handbook

 Download past editions of Restorative Works Magazine

-The IIRP is committed to supporting promising individuals in financial need to learn the skills that will help them change the world.
-Impact Scholarships will provide full tuition and support for dedicated professionals across the globe.
+The IIRP is committed to supporting promising individuals in financial need to learn the knowledge and skills to make a lasting positive impact in their communities.
+Impact Scholarships will provide full tuition and other support for dedicated professionals across the globe.

 Your donation will fund students like Arti Mohan, in New Delhi, India.
-Arti is empowering victims of domestic violence and providing restorative justice to impoverished youth, thanks to skills she learned earning a Master of Science from the IIRP.
+Arti is empowering victims of domestic violence and providing restorative justice to impoverished youth, thanks to her learning in the IIRP Master of Science program.

 Work that makes an impact

 We began as an international group of practitioners committed to growing a new social science of healthy relationships.
 Now our institution is recognized throughout the world for its positive contributions to civil society.
 We provide skills-specific education to scholar-practitioners, focused on real-life professional challenges.

 Our alumni form a passionate network of leaders and role models the world desperately needs: